 This “laugh-out-loud” book will help readers (1) revisit childhood memories, (2) understand what it is to be an American, and (3) appreciate how the immigrant experience of the past has enabled our nation to grow.
 It is the story of twin sons born of immigrant parents in New York City during World War II.
 This is not a heroic story, but one of how love, discipline, hard work and sacrifice, tenacity, and ingenuity combined to produce productive and contributing members of society.
 Full of humor, wisdom and frank talk, it is historical, inspiring, and nostalgic, educational, fun, entertaining, and sometimes tragic.
 It is about survival and a life rich in relationships and friendships that have shaped us into being who we are, the story of the successful realization of the ultimate dream that immigrant parents wanted for their children in this great country called America.

 - PART I describes the early years, a general overview of life with our German father and Czech mother, our siblings, relatives, family friends, and neighbors.

 - PART II describes the learning years, our formal public education from kindergarten (1949) through high school (1962), various part-time work experiences, and how we vacationed.

 - PART III is a Bonus Section that includes (a) our post-high school move to Minnesota and the completion of our undergraduate teaching degrees and (b) a chapter about twins.

 At the end the reader will find a helpful list of resources for those wishing to better understand the times and places of this era.
-The Annotated Resources section offers access to additional insight with Internet search terms, website addresses, organizations, and references.
+The Annotated Resources section offers access to additional insight with Internet search terms, website addresses, organizations, references and book club discussion questions.
 The multilingual Glossary defines unfamiliar words and phrases.

 We hope your journey with us fosters many fond memories and warm nostalgia of your childhood.